NaimAyat/UCLA_CS118/Lab1.md

     * Occurs as router sends packet through link
     * Determined by the link capacity
   * Propagation delay d<sub>propagation</sub>
+    * Happens when packets are on the link; the link has a max speed at which packets can travel
 * Access systems
   * Multiple devices can connect to a single access point
     * Each device receives a unique ID from access point